256B.0952 County duties; quality assurance teams.

 Subd.
 4. Appointment of quality assurance manager. (a) A county or group of counties that chooses to participate in the alternative licensing system shall designate a quality assurance manager and shall establish quality assurance teams in accordance with subdivision 5.
 The manager shall recruit, train, and assign duties to the quality assurance team members.
 In assigning team members to conduct the quality assurance process at a facility, program, or service, the manager shall take into account the size of the service provider, the number of services to be reviewed, the skills necessary for team members to complete the process, and other relevant factors.
 The manager shall ensure that no team member has a financial, personal, or family relationship with the facility, program, or service being reviewed or with any clients of the facility, program, or service.

 (b) Quality assurance teams shall report the findings of their quality assurance reviews to the quality assurance manager.
-The quality assurance manager shall provide the report from the quality assurance team to the county and commissioners of human services and health and a summary of the report to the quality assurance review council.
+The quality assurance manager shall provide the report from the quality assurance team to the county and, upon request, to the commissioners of human services and health, and shall provide a summary of the report to the Quality Assurance Review Council.

 Subd.
 5. Quality assurance teams.
 Quality assurance teams shall be comprised of county staff; providers; consumers, families, and their legal representatives; members of advocacy organizations; and other involved community members.
 Team members must satisfactorily complete the training program approved by the commission and must demonstrate performance-based competency.
 Team members are not considered to be county employees for purposes of workers' compensation, unemployment compensation, or state retirement laws solely on the basis of participation on a quality assurance team.
 The county may pay a per diem to team members who do not receive a salary or wages from an employer for time spent on alternative quality assurance process matters.
 All team members may be reimbursed for expenses related to their participation in the alternative process.